Skip to content

 • You reduce your resources and capabilities.

-The goal for practice is not only for you to hone your skills but to hone them in an environment that most closely resembles the one in which you’ll be using them.
+The goal of practice is to hone your skills in an environment that most closely resembles the one you’ll be using.

 This means that you have to handicap yourself and do your best to create an environment that exposes you to the tribulations of combat, whatever your particular type of “combat” is.
-Performers, athletes, speakers, etc. You must train yourself to execute in all conditions so that you’re ready for anything.
+Performers, athletes, speakers, etc. You must train yourself to execute in all conditions to be ready for anything.

 This also does wonders for your confidence, making it even easier for you to perform.